 How do I book an appointment?

-Please call 07941532547 to book an appointment.
+Either book online via the link on the home or contacts page or call 07941532547 to book an appointment.
 If you get through to voicemail please leave a message and we will contact you at the earliest opportunity.

 What should I bring?

 Please bring a list of any medications you are taking, along with x-ray or MRI reports you may have.
 If you feel more comfortable in shorts rather than your underwear please bring these too.